-It’s interesting that they state that these cards are being updated based upon “historic user activity,” so that they provide information searchers are goiing to consider important.
+Interestingly, they state that these cards are being updated based upon “historic user activity,” so that they provide information searchers are going to consider important.

 When in Italy, I had a chance to visit some of the historic places, such as the Il Duomo Milan: